normai/purpleterms/README.md

 License : The MIT License

 Status : Under overhaul.
-The goal is, to lift it from a toy to a tool.
+The goal is, to lift the library from a toy to a tool.

 _The present fork is by Norbert C. Maier 2019 - 2021._